-In addition, the Natursutten pacifiers are made without allergy-causing substance, artificial colours, chemical softeners and hormone disturbing substances.
-This is because they are made with 100% natural rubber which is better for you, your baby and the environment.
+Organic pacifiers are made without allergy-causing substances, artificial colours, chemical softeners, and hormone disturbing substances.
+This is because they are made from 100% natural rubber which is better for you, your baby, and the environment.

-The Natursutten range is regularly tested by ConsumerLab in Denmark and is certified to EN-1400.
-This is a European Union directive for this product for safety, health and environment.
+The Natursutten range is regularly tested by ConsumerLab in Denmark and is certified to EN-1400

-The products are tested in the United States and comply with the Consumer Product Safety Improvement Act.
-They also comply with Australian, New Zealand and Japanese standards.
+The products are tested in the United States and comply with the Consumer Product Safety Improvement Act

 There are two styles of the Natursutten dummies, these being the original and butterfly types.

-The original style natural rubber dummy closely simulates breastfeeding as it gently touches the babies nose.
-We try to maintain stock of the rounded and orthodontic natural rubber dummies in all three sizes of the original style.
+This style closely simulates breastfeeding as it gently touches the baby’s nose.
+We try to maintain stock of the rounded and orthodontic natural rubber dummies in all three sizes.

-The Butterfly style dummy has a cutout that leaves space for the babies nose.
-Unfortunately, due to the low demand of the butterfly style, we are unable to keep this in stock.
+The Butterfly style dummy has a cutout that leaves space for the baby’s nose.
+Unfortunately, due to the low demand of this product we are unable to keep this in stock.

 The packaging in Australia uses soy ink in delicate colours to identify the styles of newborn dummies.
 The rounded dummy comes in a mint green box while the orthodontic dummy is in a purple box.
 It is important that there is no wastage so the Manufacturers minimise the use of the packaging as much as possible.